-Ultimately, there are many different ways to customize the functionality of a keyboard button, and this is where analysis paralysis can set in.
-So rather than settling for the default volume controls with your mechanical keyboard button, we’ve rounded up a few alternative control methods that you might find just as useful.
 So if you’ve always wondered what exactly you can do to get the most out of your keyboard button, the options below can help, whether you’re looking to control your keyboard lighting, want to easily navigate web pages, or simply need a faster way to zoom in on small text.
 A keyboard button can be much more than just a volume control, and here are some of our favorite alternatives.

 Turn lights on and off, change brightness, or cycle through themes

 Many mechanical keyboards and macropads offer some sort of lighting, whether it’s per-key lighting, bottom lighting, or both.
 But why waste time memorizing key combinations to change these settings when you can easily map your lighting controls to your button?
-If you have a rotary encoder that clicks, even better, because you can set it to turn the lighting on and off with a simple press of the button while still retaining the ability to change your brightness with a twist of the knob.
-Or if you don’t plan to change your brightness very often, you can map the rotation of the knob to change the theme of your lighting, allowing you to easily change your lighting on the fly, perhaps to match the LEDs in your CPU case.
+If you have a rotary encoder that clicks, even better, because you can set it to turn the lighting on and off with a simple press of the button while still adjusting the brightness with a twist of the knob.

 Scroll web pages or PgUp and PgDn

 Again, if you’re more interested in writing than browsing, instead of using a button to scroll in small steps like a mouse, you can define a somewhat similar function by mapping the button’s rotation function to PgUp and PgDn.
-This is handy when writing documents, allowing you to easily jump to the beginning or end of a document faster than with traditional scrolling.
+This is handy when writing documents, allowing you to jump to the beginning or end faster than with traditional scrolling.
 When browsing websites, it still works the same as a regular scrolling feature, but again with larger steps to move faster.

-Either way, a button lets you interact effectively with documents and websites by simply switching your shortcut from volume control to something a little more useful, like scrolling or navigating through them.
-Hell, if your button clicks, you can combine these functions.
 Set the button click to PgUp so you can more easily navigate to the beginning of a document or website, then set the button’s rotation action to scroll so you can scroll more slowly.
 This way, you can navigate more naturally to the bottom of a document by scrolling, then click the button several times to quickly move to the top of the page.

 Zoom zoom zoom, no more suffering because of small text

-If you’ve ever tried working on a small screen, it can be a headache to constantly micromanage small text.
+If you’ve ever tried working on a small screen, you know it can be a headache to constantly micromanage the text.
 Why not set up a macro (combining two key presses into one) so that the button on your keyboard invokes your operating system’s zoom function?
 This way, even if you’re using a 4K display, perhaps without upscaling, you can still easily zoom in on anything that’s not readable, like when you’re browsing the web or reading a PDF – or maybe you just want to make sure that what you’re sharing on Zoom, an essential app for any remote worker, is readable enough for your team.
-Connect a shortcut to a magnifying macro to the button on your keyboard and you’re in business.
+Connect a shortcut to a magnifying macro to the button on your keyboard, and you’re in business.

-Whether you just want to zoom in an app or prefer to magnify anything on your screen, the option is likely available with your mechanical keyboard software.
+Whether you just want to zoom in on an app or prefer to magnify anything on your screen, the option is likely available with your mechanical keyboard software.
 Ultimately, your button is more than just a volume control: it’s a window to every shortcut you can imagine, including zooming in on small text by turning a dial.